FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/_index.md

 It can accept or refuse network and protocol connections.

-Even if all partners are unknown to Transfer CFT{{< TransferCFT/componentshortname  >}}, the monitor needs the partner file to operate.
+Even if all partners are unknown to {{< TransferCFT/axwayvariablesComponentShortName  >}}, the monitor needs the partner file to operate.

 <span id="Requester_mode"></span>